 Institute Peak

-The actualization of a mountaineering trip comes down to a series of coincidences, otherwise unrelated until they all occur simultaneously.
+The reification of a mountaineering trip can be reduced to a series of coincidences, otherwise unrelated until they all occur simultaneously.
 At any given time, the probability of a person standing on the peak of a mountain is an unknown value, but can be assumed to be near zero.
 What increases these odds?
-Good weather, stable snow conditions…recent summits, holidays, weekends, and work lulls.
+Good weather, stable snow conditions…recent summits, holidays, weekends, and in my case: work lulls and interpersonal coercion.

 Enter me: Tuesday, frantically refreshing four different weather forecasts over 9 different tabs at 9:24AM.
 And 9:27AM.
 And 9:35AM.
-And so on.
+You get the idea.

 “I think I’m gonna leave town Wednesday, unless weather changes substantially.
 Then I’ll leave tonight.
 I’ll decide by the end of work.”

-Claire is having her first experience with my desperate, manic, impulsiveness that comes with mountaineering season.
+Claire is having her first experience with the onset of my desperate, manic, impulsiveness that typically comes with mountaineering season.
 It’s been a weird spring, far colder and snowier than normal.
-There has been very little crust to ski upon, a truly frustrating sentiment in late April when we DESERVE crust and sun as a reward for the extra cold and snowy winter.
+There has been very little crust to ski upon, a truly frustrating sentiment in late April when we felt we DESERVED crust and sun as a reward for the extra cold and snowy winter.

-The anxiety I feel during this part of the year has become normal to me.
-Given the coinciding factors have a narrow but predictable window, it helps to stay chill when weather is bad.
-However, the flip side of that is getting skunked by bad weather on all free days.
-Regardless I’ve learned the anxiety is a form of energy that’s not always available to me.
-It requires maintaining a certain level of fitness and flexibility in scheduling, subject to change on short notice.
-Once I feel the mountaineering potential somewhere, it’s hard to ignore.
+The anxiety I feel during this part of the year has become normal to me, it’s a kind of superpower.
+Given the coinciding factors have a narrow but predictable window, it’s easy to stay chill when weather is bad.
+However, the inverse is getting skunked by bad weather on my free days.
+Regardless I’ve learned this anxiety is a form of motivational energy that’s not always available, access requires maintaining a certain level of fitness and flexibility in scheduling, subject to change on short notice.
+Once I feel the mountaineering potential, it’s hard to ignore and the anxiety starts to build.
+It feels like fire in my blood, a storm of energy pushing me to drive, ski, climb, move.
 With this energy and the required 5 hour drive to the Deltas, I find I can operate in the mountains on 4 hours of sleep, and 2.5 if I can have a nap midday.
-It’s like many cardiovascular sports for me, once it starts my body wants to keep moving.
+It’s like many endurance sports for me, once it starts my body wants to keep moving.

 Claire and I spent the previous weekend in the Deltas, my favorite place.
 I knew the weather would be good there, but sadly no one could go mountaineering with me.
 Most of my climbing partners are getting old and domestic, their eyes drawn to snow-covered slopes and cabins rather than rime-blasted ridges.
 I can’t blame them.
 But this obsession keeps driving me to the eastern part of the state.
 I’ve never climbed anything on the southern side of the Deltas, they’re totally new to me (sans some tepid Gulkana Glacier exploration).